thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/trusted-authentication.md

 ## Trusted authentication call

-1. User in another application or web page requests access to embedded ThoughtSpot.
+1. A user in another application or web page requests access to embedded ThoughtSpot.

    This is a REST request for an embedded ThoughtSpot object, page, or the entire application.
 Your trusted authenticator server intercepts the request.
 Your server application must determine at minimum: